 The mild nature of the carrier oils found in this product makes it suitable for a lot of bearded men.

-Avocado oil helps deliver important nutrients to your skin and hair plus it also helps with absorption .
+Avocado oil helps deliver essential nutrients to your skin and hair, plus it also helps with absorption .

-The last carrier oil I’d like to talk about this kukui oil.
-This rare oil sourced from Hawaii contains amino and fatty acids that penetrate the beard follicle to help it look radiant and well nourished.
+The last carrier oil I’d like to talk about is kukui oil.
+This rare oil sourced from Hawaii contains amino and fatty acids that penetrate the beard follicle to help it look radiant and well-nourished.

-It also acts as a shield that protects your skin and hair from the elements and actually interacts with the skin by helping it heal cuts and rashes faster.
+It also acts as a shield that protects your skin and hair from the elements and actually interacts with the surface by helping it heal cuts and rashes faster.

-Another thing to consider when selecting a good beard oil are the essential oils it has and Honest Amish has 7 of them, namely:
+Another thing to consider when selecting a good beard oil is the essential oils it has, and Honest Amish has 7 of them, namely:

-When you combine these essential oils along with the organic oils (or base oils) it reminds us of the popular scent of Honest Amish’s beard balm.
+When you combine these essential oils along with the organic oils (or base oils), it reminds us of the great scent of Honest Amish’s beard balm.

-This oil comes in a 2 ounce size glass bottle with glass eyedropper squeeze lid which makes easier to use if you’re in a hurry.
-A dropper also prevents wastage of product because you’ll have better control.
+This oil comes in a 2-ounce size glass bottle with a glass eyedropper squeeze lid, which makes it easier to use if you’re in a hurry.
+A dropper also prevents wastage because you’ll have better control.

-It comes in boxed with a burlap sack that also makes it a great gift idea if you know anybody who has a beard.
-The bottle also come in amber/light brown that blocks harmful UV rays from ruining the natural oil content.
+It comes in a box with a burlap sack that also makes it a great gift idea if you know anybody who has a beard.
+The bottle also comes in amber/light brown that blocks harmful UV rays from ruining the natural oil content.

 This oil is vegan friendly.